 After purchasing gold guilders, it is essential to ensure proper maintenance and storage to keep them in excellent condition.

-collectible coin and investment.
+Although the gold guilder has lost its function as legal tender today, it remains relevant as a collectible coin and investment.
 The gold guilder is frequently exhibited in museums and used in cultural displays, contributing to the preservation of Dutch heritage.

 For investors, the gold guilder offers stable value due to the intrinsic worth of gold.
 The coin remains a popular collectible and is appreciated worldwide by numismatists and historians.